filakhtov/gentoo-use-docs/dev-lang/rust.md

 Append `rls` and `analysis` to the `tools` option in the `build` section of the `config.toml` build configuration file.
 Build and install the RLS (Rust Language Server) component that provides IDEs, editors, and other tools with information about Rust programs, and supports `goto definition`, symbol search, reformatting, code completion as well as renaming and refactoring features.

 This flag can be safely disabled.

+### rust-analyzer
+Append `rust-analyzer` to the `tools` option in the `build` section of the `config.toml` build configuration file.
+Install the `rust-analyzer` - a modular compiler frontend for the Rust language that is used by IDEs (Integrated Development Environment) to create better support for Rust language.

+It is safe to disable this flag.

 ### rust-src
 Append the `src` to the `tools` option in the `build` section of the `config.toml` build configuration file.
 Install the `rust-src` tool that is used to download a tarball of the Rust source code associated with the current version of the `rustc` compiler.